tuhdo/documentations/Docs/english/elinkvm_guide.md

 ### b.
 Features ###

 The eLinkKVM is designed to help the IT person remotely operate the Server in most responsive and efficient way.
-We invent a new technology and make some enhance versus the old traditional KVM over IP and below are the main feature:
+The device is not only allowing remotely access at Bios Level which is similar traditional KVM over IP but also adding more features:

 - **Full Bios-level control over an IP Network**